 (CA Gov. Code Sec.
 12926(r)).

 Definitions.
 The term "gender expression" is defined as a person's gender-related appearance and behavior, or the perception of such appearance or behavior, whether or not stereotypically associated with the employee's assigned sex at birth (CA Gov. Code Sec.
 12926(r); 2 CA Code Regs.
 11030).
-The term “gender identity” means each person’s internal understanding of their gender, or the perception of a person’s gender identity, which may include male, female, a combination of male and female, neither male nor female, a gender different from the person’s sex assigned at birth, or transgender (2 CA Code Regs.
+The term “gender identity” means each person’s internal understanding of his or her gender, or the perception of a person’s gender identity, which may include male, female, a combination of male and female, neither male nor female, a gender different from the person’s sex assigned at birth, or transgender (2 CA Code Regs.
 11030).

 Dress codes.
 It is unlawful for an employer to impose on an applicant or employee any physical appearance, grooming, or dress standard that is inconsistent with the individual’s gender identity or gender expression unless the employer can establish a business necessity (2 CA Code Regs.
 11034).
-A “business necessity” is an overriding legitimate business purpose that makes a standard or practice necessary to the safe and efficient operation of ...
+A “business necessity” is an overriding legitimate business purpose that makes a standard or practice necessary to the safe and efficient operation ...